 Flag Ponds Nature Park is located at 1525 Flag Ponds Parkway in Lusby, MD.
 From Labor Day to Memorial Day, hours are 9am – 4pm Friday and Monday, 9am -5pm Saturday and Sunday.
 From Memorial Day to Labor Day, hours are 9am – 6pm weekdays, 9am – 8pm weekends.
 Admission is $8/car.
 See more about Flag Ponds here.

 This is the park that most people have heard about, its cliffs somewhat famous for the prehistoric treasures they hold.
 They were formed over 20 million years ago beneath what was then an ocean that submerged the region during the Miocene Era.
 As the waters receded and exposed the terrain below, the preserved remains of prehistoric sea life have also been revealed, and, hence wash up on Chesapeake shores now.
 However, while I like the park itself, in my experience it has not been a boon for shark tooth hunting; I have found only small amounts of fossils on my visits.
-(Perhaps this is why I have yet to do a write-up about it on the blog.)
+(Perhaps this is why I have yet to do a write-up about it on the blog.
+Update: There is now a write-up via the link above!)

 The park is worth a visit, though.
-The beach area nestled between cliffs is very pretty, the water is swimmable, and fossil hunting makes for a nice activity while you’re enjoying a beach day.
-It’s about a two-mile hike through woods and marsh areas to the beach and cliffs, which adds some extra recreation and neat nature sights to an outing there, but also extra effort — something to keep in mind with little ones and/or strollers in tow.
+The beach area nestled between cliffs is very pretty, the water is swimmable, and searching for fossils makes for a nice activity while you’re enjoying a beach day.
+It’s about a two-mile hike through woods and marsh areas to the beach and cliffs, which adds some extra recreation and neat nature sights to an outing there, but also extra effort, which is something to keep in mind with little ones and/or strollers in tow.

 Calvert Cliffs State Park is open daily, sunrise to sunset.
-Admission is $5 per vehicle.
+Admission is $5-7 per vehicle (more for non-residents).
 There are restrooms near the parking lot and portable toilets along the trail close to the beach.
 There are no concessions, so BYO food and drinks.

 I talk about Brownie’s (officially called Bay Front Park) in the past tense, because we haven’t been in several years, since they increased the summer admission fee to $18/adult, $10/age 3-11 for out-of-county residents.
 But the steep price likely means less people, so if you’re willing to pay, you probably get more shark tooth hunting space to yourself.
 You could also go during cooler months and avoid the cost.